Sanibel and Captiva

 The inn is named for its location: between Pine Island Sound (part of the inter coastal waterway) and the Gulf of Mexico.
 A couple of weekends ago, we were guests aboard our friends 30′ Mainship and cruised to Tween Waters on the ICW.
 We docked at the marina and after a leisurely lunch and refreshing swim we headed back to Cape Coral with the sunset following us.
 Heavenly!

-If you’ve heard of the NASCRAB Crab Races on Sanibel – The Crows Nest at Tween Waters Inn is the place.
+If you’ve heard of the NASCRAB Crab Races on Sanibel (Captiva) – The Crows Nest at Tween Waters Inn is the place.